ZaHuPro/propine-task/README.md

 ```js
 npm run start -- -p /Volumes/propine-task/assets/transactions.csv
 ```
-> Note: Should be full path of the file
+> Note: Path should be the full path of the file

 ###  Specifying multiple options